 The lion’s share (83.4%) of Google’s revenues come from its search business.
 Google’s search will grow about 10% this year, capturing a staggering 79.9% of the UK search ad market.

-Meanwhile, Google’s share of the worldwide digital ad market continues to rise. eMarketer forecasts it will grow to 32.0% in 2019, up from 31.4% last year.
+And Google’s share of the worldwide digital ad market continues to rise. eMarketer forecasts it will grow to 32.0% in 2019, up from 31.4% last year.
 Google’s worldwide net digital ad revenues will total $105.33bn, surpassing $100bn for the first time.

 Meanwhile, Facebook’s net digital ad revenues will grow 25.6% this year to reach £3.77bn.
 As a result, its share of total digital ad spending will swell to 25.9% this year, higher than the 24.5% previously forecast.
 Unlike Google, Facebook’s share continues to grow; it will surpass 30% of the UK digital ad market by 2021, eMarketer reckons.

-Facebook also commands an 86.7% share of social network ad spending in the UK, far higher than that of any competitor.
+The social media giant also commands an 86.7% share of social network ad spending in the UK, far higher than that of any competitor.
 For reference, Twitter has a 4.7% share, and Snapchat follows with 2.8%.

 Facebook ad revenues are derived entirely from display advertising.
 This year, it will capture 58.5% of UK display ad spending, reaching 60.5% next year.